11 Ways To Revamp Your Resume For The Post-Vaccine Job Market

 A recent report showed that 75% of resumes are rejected before they even get into the hands of a hiring manager.
-And the fate of the remaining 25% of the resumes that lands in the recruiters hands is decided within a fraction of time.
+And the fate of the remaining 25% are decided in the blink of an eye.
+Literally.

 So, how can you bypass these cuts and successfully land yourself an interview?

 Industry job searches unlike academia— where less is more— don’t rely on the size of your CV.
 Industry hiring managers are not looking for a detailed chronological description of your duties or your work history.

 Don’t take your resume to be a peer-reviewed journal article!

 Your resume should be a marketing document, a powerful two-sided sheet that can sell you well to the company.

 So, let’s revive your resume and land you an interview, shall we?

 1. WRITE your resume